 By now, you get the idea.
 Everything should look like it came straight out of the factory.
 There shouldn’t be a spot or a stain everwhere.
 But what about the driver’s compartment?

 You wouldn’t expect to be seated in a pristine limo and look through the window to see the driver’s compartment covered in rubbish and dirty marks.

 The driver’s compartment is every bit as important for cleanliness and your companies reputation as the back seat.
 Make sure everything from the steering wheel to the glovebox looks neat and orderly.

 The Night Before Recap

-Once your limo is inspected and approved to go by one of our supervisors, we park it under a covered area in case it rains, and then cover the entire car with a synthetic canvas car cover, synthetic because they don’t scratch the car.
+Once your limo is inspected and approved to go by one of our supervisors, we park it under a covered area or in storage in case it rains, and then cover the entire car with a synthetic canvas car cover, synthetic because they don’t scratch the car.

 - Your limo is totally cleansed in and outWe pay attention to virtually everything on your limo, from the front chrome, the headlights, to a scrupulously clean interior, and a limo that is 100 per cent odour-free.

 - We have supervisors that double and triple check everything.With attention to detail by our supervisors, you are guaranteed to get the best possible, professional experience.